 Through an annual grant application process, teachers and faculty submit proposals to research and develop new innovative courses and programs that advance education and enhance school culture at Brookline High School.
 Proposals are vetted by a committee comprised of members of the BHS Innovation Fund’s Board of Directors and key BHS and PSB administrators.

 Approved courses and programs are evaluated at established milestones (typically annually for three years).
-Successful programs are then integrated into the high school curriculum, while ongoing costs are taken over by the Town of Brookline.
+Selected programs are then integrated into the high school curriculum, while ongoing costs are taken over by the Town of Brookline.